wangjue2020/MSBD5012FinalProject/README.md

 Using our own data augmentations and preprocessing tools [data augmentations](../data_preprocess)

-If you use YOLOX in your research, please cite our work by using the following BibTeX entry:
+If you use YOLOX in your research, please cite yolox work by using the following BibTeX entry:

 ```latex
  @article{yolox2021,